ScalHive/scalhive-content/content/en/Privacy-statement.md

 Where we process personal data based on consent, individuals have a right to withdraw consent at any time.
 We do not generally process personal data based on consent (as we can usually rely on another legal basis).
-To withdraw consent to our processing of your personal data please email us at team@scalhive.com or, to stop receiving an email from a ScalHive marketing list, please click on the unsubscribe link in the relevant email received from us.
+To withdraw consent to our processing of your personal data please email us at **team at scalhive.com** or, to stop receiving an email from a ScalHive marketing list, please click on the unsubscribe link in the relevant email received from us.

 ### Right to restrict or object to our processing of personal data